darsh6194/ChatbotNegotiation/Readme.md

 # Negotiation Chatbot

-This project implements a negotiation chatbot using the Google Gemini API.
+This Project was Given as a assignment by SETTYL INC This project implements a negotiation chatbot using the Google Gemini API.
 The chatbot simulates a negotiation process between a customer and a supplier for a product (in this case, Premium Wireless Headphones).

 ## Features